-At Stephens Law, P.A. we receive a lot of questions about insurance coverage because we are a personal injury law firm in Minnesota.
-There are certain laws in the state regarding coverage for vehicles, property damage, and other insurance-related matters.
-If you were injured in an auto accident, at work, or experienced any other type of injury in St. Cloud, Duluth, or anywhere in the state of Minnesota, you have an insurance dispute attorney you can reach out to before you sign any paperwork or make a single decision about your case.
+Stephens Law P.A., receives a lot of questions about insurance coverage because of the outstanding reputation of attorney Francis Stephens.
+As a skillful and compassionate advocate for injury victims, he puts his over 25 years of experience to work helping clients navigate the complex world of insurance law.
+If you were injured in an auto accident, at work, or experienced any other type of injury in the state of Minnesota, you have an insurance dispute attorney you can reach out to before you sign any paperwork or make a single decision about your case.

 - Prescription drugs

 If the entire $20,000 or the no-fault limit is reached or the claim is denied in whole or part, the uncovered bills can be submitted to your own insurer.
 However, it is typical for you to have to submit your claim to the no-fault insurance provider before submitting them to the health insurance company.
 If health insurance is not available or the claim is denied by the insurer, then it may be necessary to file a personal injury lawsuit against the individual at fault for the accident, as well as their insurance company.
 These lawsuits can be very complex.
-You will work with a Duluth car accident insurance dispute attorney who has handled such cases for nearly two decades.
+You need to work with a car accident insurance dispute attorney who has handled many cases.

-If you or a loved one has been injured by a driver who was driving without insurance or driving without enough insurance, you can file a claim with your own auto insurance company under your uninsured/underinsured (UM/UIM) policy.
+If you or a loved one suffered an injury due to someone driving without insurance or without enough insurance, you can file a claim with your own auto insurance company under your uninsured/underinsured (UM/UIM) policy.
 This type of coverage provides victims with the amount of coverage purchased.
 Unfortunately, even accident victims’ own insurers try to deny their claims.
-This is why you should contact Stephens Law P.A. as soon as possible in order to seek compensation.
+This is why you should contact Stephens Law P.A., as soon as possible to seek compensation.

-In a car accident, the property that is damaged is the car or its contents.
-If the other driver is the cause of the accident, then it is the responsibility of his or her insurance company to pay for the damage without you having to pay a deductible.
+In a car accident, the property damaged is the car and its contents.
+If the other driver caused the accident, their insurance company has the responsibility to pay for the damage without you having to pay a deductible.
 Even if you do not have collision coverage, they must still pay.
-If you were partially at fault, the other driver’s insurance company will only pay for the damage that was the fault of the other party.
+If you were partially at fault, the other driver’s insurance company will pay for only the damage that was the fault of the other party.